InclusiveTechNU/bri11iant/docs/docs/doc1.md

 ---
-id: installation
+id: doc1
-title: Installation
+title: Latin-ish
-sidebar_label: Installation
+sidebar_label: Example Page
 ---

 Check the [documentation](https://docusaurus.io) for how to use Docusaurus.